Rockslide (character): Fictional character biography

-An Italian-American mutant from Boston, Santo Vaccarro attends the Xavier Institute, where he befriends roommate Julian Keller.
-He is originally advised by Iceman before being selected by Emma Frost to be part of her Hellions squad.
+An Italian-American mutant from Boston, Santo Vaccarro is sent to the Xavier Institute, where he befriends Julian Keller and the would-be Hellions.
+He is originally advised by Iceman, but is selected by Emma Frost to be part of her prized Hellions squad.
+Santo and the rest of the Hellions go on to win a field tournament and are declared the best squad at the end of the school year.

 During Rockslide's summer vacation, he and the Hellions encounter the Kingmaker, who temporarily grants each of them a wish.
-When the Hellions refuse to permanently accept Kingmaker's deal, Kingmaker shatters Rockslide's body with a laser blast before Julian reassembles him using his telekinesis.
+Rockslide's wish is to become a world-class wrestler.
+When the Hellions refuse a permanent deal with the Kingmaker, the Kingmaker shatters Rockslide's body with a laser blast.
+Hellion uses his telekinesis to reassemble Rockslide, and together the Hellions defeat the Kingmaker.

 Decimation

-Rockslide is one of 198 mutants who retain their powers following M-Day, when the Scarlet Witch depowers most of Earth's mutants.
-The depowered students and staff are intended to be sent home, but William Stryker bombs their bus, killing Rockslide's friend Brian (Tag), among others.
-In the aftermath, Emma Frost has Rockslide and the other students compete to join the X-Men.
+Rockslide is one of 198 mutants who retain their powers following M-Day, when the Scarlet Witch removes the powers of most of Earth's mutants.
+The depowered students and staff are intended to be sent home, but William Stryker bombs their bus, killing Rockslide's friend Brian Cruz (Tag), among others.
+Rockslide laments not being able to save his friends.

+With the mutant population drastically decreased, the Sentinel O*N*E* Squad is sent to watch over the X-Mansion, which houses the remaining mutants.
+Emma Frost places the remaining students in a battle to determine who will be assigned to become a group of in-training X-Men.
+Rockslide makes the team and begins training to become an X-Man.

+The X-Men learn that William Stryker had been working with the Sentinel Nimrod, who they decide to track down and destroy.
+During the ensuing battle, Rockslide's body is destroyed after he takes an attack meant for Hellion.
+Rockslide eventually reforms his body in a larger, rugged form.

 World War Hulk

-During the "World War Hulk" event, Rockslide is one of the students who battle the Hulk when he attacks the institute.
-His limbs are ripped off and thrown far away, but are eventually recovered and returned to him.
+During the "World War Hulk" storyline, Rockslide is one of the students who battle the Hulk when he attacks the institute.
+He knocks over the Hulk so the other students can hold him down, but is knocked away when Hulk regains his strength.
+When Rockslide attacks him alone, it appears that Hulk knows who he is and what he can do.
+Hulk rips off Rockslide's arms and legs, then throws them far away.
+His limbs are eventually located and returned to him after Hulk leaves.

 Krakoan Age

 During the Krakoan Age, Rockslide becomes a citizen of Krakoa, a living island that was established as a mutant nation.

-During the "X of Swords" storyline, Rockslide befriends the Summoner, a mutant from Arakko.
-However, Summoner betrays and kills Rockslide when he attempts to rescue Unus the Untouchable.
-The Five attempt to resurrect Rockslide, but are unable to do so properly because he died in Otherworld.
-Instead, the Five end up creating an amalgamation of Rockslide's alternate universe counterparts that is dubbed Wrongslide.
+During the "X of Swords" storyline, Rockslide befriends the Summoner, who later betrays and kills him.
+When the Five attempt to resurrect Rockslide, they inadvertently create an amalgamation of Rockslide's alternate universe counterparts who is dubbed Wrongslide.
+This process overwrites all previous backups of Rockslide, making a true resurrection impossible.
 Rockslide is later successfully resurrected, but is trapped in the White Hot Room before being freed.